René Lévesque: Legacy

 This practice is less often seen now, however, as the statue was moved to New Carlisle and replaced by a similar, but bigger one.
 This change resulted from considerable controversy.
 Some believed that the life-sized statue was not appropriate for conveying his importance in the history of Quebec.
 Others noted that a trademark of Lévesque was his relatively small stature.

 Lévesque today remains an important figure of the Quebec nationalist movement, and is considered sovereigntism's spiritual father.
 After his death, even people in disagreement with some of those convictions now generally recognize his importance to the history of Quebec.
-Many in Quebec regard him as the father of the modern Quebec nation.
-According to a study made in 2006 by Le Journal de Montréal and Léger Marketing, Lévesque was considered by far, according to Québécois, the best premier to run the province over the last 50 years.
+According to a survey in 2006 by Le Journal de Montréal and Léger Marketing, Lévesque was considered by far the best premier to run the province over the last fifty years.

 Lévesque was notably portrayed in 1994 in the television series René Lévesque.
 In 2006, an additional television miniseries, René Lévesque, was aired on the CBC.
-He was also portrayed in an episode of Kevin Spencer, a Canadian cartoon show.
-In it, his ghost attempted a camaraderie with Kevin because of their similarities in political beliefs, as well as the fact that the title character, like René's ghost, claims to smoke "five packs a day".

-A song by Les Cowboys Fringants named "Lettre à Lévesque" on the album La Grand-Messe was dedicated to him.
-They also mention the street bearing his name in the song "La Manifestation".

-He was the co-subject, along with Pierre Trudeau, of the Donald Brittain-directed documentary miniseries The Champions.